rxjia/python-fcl-octomap/README.md

 After calling `fcl.distance()`, `ret` contains the minimum distance between the two objects and `result` contains information about the closest points on the objects.
+If `ret` is negative, the objects are in collision.
 For more information about available parameters for distance requests and results, see `fcl/collision_data.py`.